 Stop giving your spouse the wrong gifts.
 Listen, if you are NOT hitting it out of the ballpark when it comes to gift-giving with your spouse, what are you waiting for?
-Spoiler: you will exchange many, MANY gifts over the course of your marriage so how about you stop giving your spouse the wrong kind of gifts and then both of you can reap the benefits of awesome gifts for the rest of your time on this earth.
+Spoiler: you will exchange many, MANY gifts over the course of your marriage so how about you stop giving your spouse the wrong kind of gifts.
+Then both of you can reap the benefits of awesome gifts for the rest of your time on this earth together!

 Let’s say you will be married for 50 years.
 If you give your spouse a present for the bare minimum of Christmas, Valentine’s, their birthday, and your anniversary that’s 200 gifts!
 That’s a ton of opportunities to either get it right or miss the mark.

-Here’s how to make the largest possible percentage of those are meaningful gifts and not just squeak by with a few “winners” over the years.
+Here’s how to make the largest possible percentage of those meaningful gifts and not just squeak by last-minute gifts.

-First, stop making this common mistake: buying gifts based on who you are and what feels right to you.
+First, stop making the mistake of buying gifts based on who you are and what feels right to you.

 Let us explain how this happens.
-We spent a decade researching and working with a statistical scientist to uncover the 5 Money Personalities – 5 ways to approach money.
+A decade was spent researching and working with a statistical scientist to uncover the 5 Money Personalities – 5 ways to approach money.
 And everyone is born with a Primary and a Secondary approach.
-And those Money Personalities drive your decisions and emotions related to money.
+Those Money Personalities drive your decisions and emotions related to money.

 The key is to take into account their Money Personalities when you shop for them.

 You won’t believe how much this changes what you get them and even how you get it for them.
-(Identify both Primary and Secondary Money Personalities by taking our FREE online scientific & confidential 5 Money Personality Assessment HERE.)
+(Identify both Primary and Secondary Money Personalities by taking our FREE online scientific & confidential 5 Money Personality Assessment.)

 Once you know the key, use this handy dandy guide to pick the perfect gift for a: